 A few months back I had the opportunity to be a part of a project in which the goal was to design an app helping surgeons perform operations.
-The app was unique in that it adopted the rigid checks and procedures used in military aviation.

 Behind this idea, there is a very interesting story of how the founders of Nodus Medical came up with combining the worlds of medicine and jet piloting.
 You can read all about it here.
 Nodus was not supposed to be just an app, but a whole digital assistant making the surgeon’s everyday life less stressful, starting from the stage of planning the operation, through performing it in the operation room, and supporting (or rather being a relief form) the paperwork that comes after.